The best Pokémon TCG Pocket decks in the meta April 2026

 Decklist: Bulbasaur (x2), Ivysaur (x2), Venusaur ex (x2), Exeggcute (x2), Exeggutor ex (2), Erika (x2), Professor's Research (x2), Poké Ball (x2), X Speed (x2), Potion (x2)

-While this deck might take a little longer to set up as it has no basic ex Pokémon, it’s worth it if you can pull it off.
+While this deck might take a little longer to set up as it has no basic ex Pokémon, it's worth it if you can pull it off.
 Both Venusaur ex and Exeggutor ex function as fantastic tanks, especially when you can heal them at least twice with two copies of Erika in your deck.
-There isn’t an energy engine like you might find in some of the other best Pokémon TCG Pocket decks, but thanks to the healing factor, your cards can stay in the game for longer to build up energy on a turn-by-turn basis.
+There isn't an energy engine like you might find in some of the other best Pokémon TCG Pocket decks, but thanks to the healing factor, your cards can stay in the game longer to build up energy on a turn-by-turn basis.

-The best way to play this deck is to lead with Exeggutor ex, dealing either 40 or 80 damage a turn depending on coin flips, while building up Venusaur ex from the bench.
-Venusaur ex’s strongest attack deals 100 damage while also providing a handy 30HP boost for the grass-type, which can flip the game on its head in a single turn.
+The best way to play this deck is to lead with Exeggutor ex, dealing either 40 or 80 damage a turn, depending on coin flips, while building up Venusaur ex from the bench.
+Venusaur ex's strongest attack deals 100 damage while also providing a handy 30HP boost for the grass-type, which can flip the game on its head in a single turn.
 The only issue is switching the two around, as Exeggutor ex has a pretty high three energy retreat costs, so we recommend holding onto both your copies of X Speed for as long as possible.

 Custom image for Pokemon TCG Pocket decks guide with Greninja on a Pokemon background